 After earning your health informatics certificate, you can choose to enter KU's master's degree in health informatics program.
 All certificate courses will count toward master's degree requirements.

-The graduate certificate is comprised of 19 total credit hours.
-To learn more about coursework, please visit the academics page.
+The graduate certificate is comprised of 17 total credit hours.
+To learn more about coursework, please visit the curriculum page.
 All courses can be completed online, except for practicum, which is completed at a location near the student.